Emily Edwards

 Research Interests

 Emily Edwards is a PhD student at the Institute for Resources, Environment and Sustainability supervised by Professor Leila Harris.
-As a member of the EDGES Research Collaborative, Emily plans to study the effects of household rainwater harvesting on practitioner’s water use, sense of environmental citizenship, and associated positive spillover effects.
+As a member of the EDGES Research Collaborative, Emily’s research focuses on claims concerning water governance shifts associated with increased use of decentralized water infrastructure in cities, using household rainwater harvesting as a focal point to explore the relationships between municipal government, urban residents, and water infrastructure.

-In her free time, Emily enjoys being outdoors (hiking, climbing, and playing soccer), reading novels, and hanging out with her two dogs.
+In her free time, Emily enjoys being outdoors (hiking, climbing, and playing soccer), reading and writing fiction, and hanging out with her two dogs.

 Featured Publications